Testing $\Lambda$CDM With Dwarf Galaxy Morphology: Conclusions

 \section{Conclusions}

-In this article we considered the correlations of observed ellipticity with velocity dispersion as well as with surface brightness of dwarf galaxies in and around the local group in order to infer their 3D morphologies and determine whether they are more likely to be oblate or prolate.
+In this article we considered the correlations of observed ellipticity with stellar velocity dispersion as well as with central surface brightness of dwarf galaxies in and around the local group in order to infer their 3D morphologies and determine whether they are more likely to be oblate or prolate.
 We find that dim LG dwarf galaxies (with $M/L > 100 M_\odot/L_\odot$) exhibit correlations of $r^{dim}_{\epsilon\Sigma_*} = 0.778 \pm 0.209 $ and $ r^{dim}_{\epsilon\sigma_*} = 0.832 \pm 0.323$, while bright LG dwarf galaxies (with $M/L < 100 M_\odot/L_\odot$) exhibit anti-correlation, with $r^{bright}_{\epsilon\Sigma_*} = -0.516 \pm 0.066$ and $ r^{bright}_{\epsilon\sigma_*} = -0.153 \pm 0.117 $.
 This is consistent with oblate and prolate morphologies respectively.
-Assuming a uniform distribution of projection angles, we find that a set of 14 simulated galaxies from the FIRE project exhibit likewise an anti-correlation $r^{FIRE}_{\epsilon\Sigma_*} = -0.258\pm 0.222 $ and $ r^{FIRE}_{\epsilon\sigma_*} = -0.295\pm 0.22 $ consistent with generally prolate axis ratios.
+Assuming a uniform distribution of projection angles, we find that a set of 14 simulated galaxies from the FIRE project exhibit likewise an anti-correlation $r^{FIRE}_{\epsilon\Sigma_*} = -0.332\pm 0.213 $ and $ r^{FIRE}_{\epsilon\sigma_*} = -0.252\pm 0.214 $ consistent with generally prolate axis ratios.
 We find the discrepancy between simulated and dim LG dwarf galaxies (and between bright and dim LG dwarf galaxies themselves) cannot be explained by either subsampling the simulated or observed galaxies or relaxing the assumption of uniform projection angles, and the result holds for a bright-dim cut between $70-200 M_\odot$.
 We propose that this discrepancy could be explained by the dim LG dsphs exhibiting more oblate morphologies not currently captured by simulations, and a possible avenue of generating this oblateness is non-minimal interacting dark matter.
 As an example, we find that a $5\%$ fraction of radiative dark matter could induce a measureable change in ellipticity.
-Our results do not preclude non-morphology-related avenues which would result in a peak-like feature in both $\epsilon\Sigma_*$ and $\epsilon\sigma_*$ in LG dwarf galaxies, but regardless of origin we do not recover a corresponding feature in the set of FIRE galaxies.
+Our results do not preclude non-morphology-related avenues which would result in a peak-like feature in both $\epsilon\Sigma_*$ and $\epsilon\sigma_*$ in LG dwarf galaxies, {or a CDM-compatible mechanism to generate pressure-supported oblateness in dim dwarf galaxies.
+A test of CDM consistency will lie in whether a corresponding feature can be found in a collection of simulated dim galaxies.}

 Given the current estimators the LG dwarf galaxies with $M/L > 100 M_\odot/L_\odot$ appear to exhibit scaling expected for oblate bodies, and are morphologically distinct from both the brighter LG dwarf population and CDM hydrodynamic simulations which exhibit prolate-like behavior.
 Clearly, additional optical and spectral observations of particularly faint dwarf galaxies will improve the quality of dim LG dwarfs as an estimator for the underlying structure distribution.
 The next generation of sky surveys are poised to discover and characterize a collection of even dimmer dwarf galaxies, and it will be interesting see if the discrepancy we observe holds up against additional data.